ScribesZone/ModelScript/docs/quickStart.rst

     $ pip install pyuseocl

-You can also download the source from the `PyAlaOCL github project`_.
+You can also download the source from the `PyUseOCL github project`_.

 .. _pip: https://pip.pypa.io/en/latest/